leenadhande/getting-cleaning-data-project/README.md

 `run_analysis.R` contains all the code to perform the analysis described in the 5 steps.
 They can be launched in RStudio by just importing the file.

-The output of the 5th step is called `secTidySet.txt`, and uploaded in the course project's form.
+The output of the 5th step is called `tidy.txt`, and uploaded in the course project's form.